ACTCollaboration/moby2/docs/installation.rst

 * wcslib -- ``sudo apt-get install wcslib-dev``

 (For Redhat you want something like: ``sudo yum install zziplib-devel cfitsio-devel wcslib``.)

 If you do not have root access on your machine, see if the system administrator has or can make them available.
 Alternately, install them just for your user account.
-You may need to track down recent source packages and/or see :doc:`older instructions <old_libactpol>`.

 libactpol dependencies: special modules
 ---------------------------------------